univention/ucsschool-kelvin-rest-api/doc/docs/resource-workgroups.rst

     "description","null|string","Descriptive information about a workgroup.","editable"
-    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the workgroup.","editable" "create_share", "boolean", "Whether a share should be created for the workgroup.", "read only"
+    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the workgroup.","editable" "create_share", "boolean", "Whether a share should be created for the workgroup.", "read only" "email", "string", "Email", "editable"
+    "allowed_email_senders_users", "list", "Users that are allowed to send e-mails to the workgroup.", "editable" "allowed_email_senders_groups", "list", "Groups that are allowed to send e-mails to the workgroup.", "editable"

 udm_properties